gsharma/replicator/README.md

 ### Recovery Phase (RECEIVER)
 Recovery Phase on the RECEIVER is also a logical phase and proceeds in similar ways as described in the section on TRANSMITTER recovery.
 On recovery from failure, the Connection phase which terminates with channel establishment, can be initiated and reached from either the TRANSMITTER or RECEIVER replicators depending on the location of failure.
 Once the RECEIVER reaches the Sync phase, it is business as usual.

+### Transceiver Mode
+For channel #3 in the architecture diagram above, the replicator will function in the TRANSCEIVER mode and will be able to serve as both as a TRANSMITTER and a RECEIVER without the need for local process-level separation at each end of the transport channel.
+Do note that this facility does not subsume the single logical mastership requirement for every replication stream of interest.

 ## Failure Modes
 Since the system is distributed and has many different components, failure handling, detection and recovery need to be individually addressed.
 Depending on the type of failure, the system maybe able to self-heal without human intervention or might require either a human supervisor or a process supervisor to heal itself.